coder-sid21/placement-portal/README.md

 ---

-## Future Improvements
+# Future Improvements

-Possible improvements that can be added:
+Possible improvements for the system:

 - Resume upload and download
 - Email notifications
 - Interview scheduling
-- Advanced admin analytics dashboard
+- Advanced admin analytics
 - Application status updates
 - Role-based permission system
 - Password reset through email verification

 ---

-## Author
+# Author

 Siddhartha Singh

 ---

-## License
+# License

-This project is created for **educational purposes** and can be freely modified or extended.
+This project is developed for **educational purposes** and can be freely modified or extended.